sp00m/bow/README.md

 A middleware is composed by:

 - a *version* (String, non-empty);
-- and a *function*, that returns *criteria* via a promise given a user id.
+- and a *function*, that returns *criteria* via a promise given a listener id.

 #### Criterion